 Required Education: While this is technically another cool career without college, you will need some formal schooling.
 There are employers who do offer paid training, but most would like to see you have experience with computer-aided drafting programs, be good at math and have a general knowledge of tools and machines.
 However, if you choose to attend a vocational school, such as Machining Training Simulation, you can earn a certificate in CNC, which you can use as leverage when applying for jobs.

 Employment Outlook: Expected to increase by 16% – quicker than average

 Required Education: There are several ways in which you can become a millwright.
-You can find a company that offers apprenticeship programs, where you will receive on the job training.
-Most employers who offer these programs are looking for individuals who posses excellent coordination and manual dexterity, as well as strength and excellent stamina.
+You can find a company that offers apprenticeship programs, where you will receive on-the-job training.
+Most employers who offer these programs are looking for individuals who possess excellent coordination and manual dexterity, as well as strength and excellent stamina.
 However, you can also choose to receive an education through a vocational school such as Penn Foster.
 This school allows you to study at your convenience, in your home, which is an excellent option for college dropouts.

 Wind Turbine Tech

 Median Annual Income: $52,260